 The Office of Academic Records normally publishes course schedules and registration schedules no later than October and March prior to each academic term or semester.
 At that time, students should schedule appointments with their advisors to select courses for pre-registration.
+You may also reach out to your student success coach during this time.
 Pre-registration opens in early November and early April for approximately three weeks.
 Preregistration is prioritized by class level with seniors having first opportunity to pre-register, then juniors, then sophomores, and then freshmen.
+Students that are a part of the Honors program are allowed to pre-register one day prior to their assigned class level.